Joseph Cotten: 1932–1939: Broadway and film debuts

 In 1937, Cotten became an inaugural member of Welles's Mercury Theatre company, starring in its Broadway productions Caesar as Publius; it ran for 157 performances.
 He followed it with The Shoemaker's Holiday (1938) and Danton's Death (1938) for Welles.
 Cotten also performed in radio dramas presented on The Mercury Theatre on the Air and The Campbell Playhouse.

-Cotten made his film debut in the Welles-directed short, Too Much Johnson, a comedy that was intended to complement the aborted 1938 Mercury stage production of William Gillette's 1894 play.
+That same year Cotten made his film debut in the Welles-directed short, Too Much Johnson (1938), a comedy that was intended to complement the aborted 1938 Mercury stage production of William Gillette's 1894 play.
 The film was never screened in public and was lost until 2008 (and then screened in 2013 at the Pordenone Silent Film Festival).

-The Philadelphia Story

 Cotten returned to Broadway in 1939, creating the role of C. K. Dexter Haven opposite Katharine Hepburn's Tracy Lord in the original production of Philip Barry's The Philadelphia Story.
 The play ran for 417 performances at the Shubert Theatre, and in the months before its extensive national tour a film version was to be made by MGM.
 Cotten went to Hollywood, but discovered there that his stage success in The Philadelphia Story translated to, in the words of his agent Leland Hayward, "spending a solid year creating the Cary Grant role."
 Hayward suggested that they call Cotten's good pal, Orson Welles.
 "He's been making big waves out here", Hayward said.
 "Maybe nobody in Hollywood ever heard of the Shubert Theatre in New York, but everybody certainly knows about the Mercury Theatre in New York."